Seebak-Tech/DevTools/Docker/pytools/README.md

 ### Test

-For run your workspace you have to define environment variable WORKSPACE to point to the path where your repository is cloned and follow the next steps:
+For run your workspace you have to define environment variable WORKSPACE to point to the path where your proyect repository is located and follow the next steps:

 ### Run with Docker-compose

 You can build and run the container using:

-    docker-compose -f $WORKSPACE/kaanbal/docker/development/pytools_***.yaml up -d
+    docker-compose -f $WORKSPACE/.../pytools_***.yaml up -d

 ### Execute container pytools: